Questions about these requirements? See the contact info at the bottom of the page.

 A student must take three history courses to satisfy the requirement; at most one of these may be in practical philosophy.
-Save in the most exceptional circumstances (and with the approval of the DGS), at least one of these courses must be of category A and at least one must be of category B. Students should verify (with the DGS) in advance of taking a course to satisfy the requirement that the course will in fact satisfy it.
+Except in the most extraordinary circumstances (and with the approval of the DGS), at least one of these courses must be of category A and at least one must be of category B. Students should verify (with the DGS) in advance of taking a course to satisfy the requirement that the course will in fact satisfy it.

-The First-Year Colloquium (Philosophy 300a and 300b) may not be used to fulfill any part of the distribution requirement.
+The first-year colloquium (Philosophy 300a and 300b) may not be used to fulfill any part of the distribution requirement.
 Philosophy 299hf, the second-year paper, may be used to fulfill a distribution requirement.

-Candidates for the Ph.D. are expected to have mastered the fundamentals of logic and to have an understanding of the elements of logic’s metatheory.
-Normally, this requirement is satisfied by successfully completing one of the Department’s 100-level courses in logic: 140 (Introduction to Mathematical Logic), 144 (Logic and Philosophy), or 145 (Modal Logic).
+Candidates for the PhD are expected to have mastered the fundamentals of logic and to have an understanding of the elements of logic’s metatheory.
+Normally, this requirement is satisfied by successfully completing one of the department’s 100-level courses in logic: 140 (Introduction to Mathematical Logic), 144 (Logic and Philosophy), or 145 (Modal Logic).
 It can also be satisfied by taking an appropriate mathematics course (for example, Mathematics 143, 144a, or 145b).
-The requirement may also be satisfied by an examination set by the DGS in consultation with appropriate Department members or by serving as a TF in a Department logic course.
+The requirement may also be satisfied by an examination set by the DGS in consultation with appropriate department members or by serving as a TF in a department logic course.